 Week 4: Customer Interviews

 In week 4 Students start working on their own business.
-They chose a customer segment and a problem they want to solve and are guided to conduct problem interviews and market research.
+They choose a customer segment and a problem they want to solve.
+Additionally they learn to conduct problem interviews and market research.

 Week 5: Ideate & Prototype!